jonocodes/awesome-keyboards/marp-slides.md

 # Key takeaways

-- Keyboard customization is a rabbit hole.
+- Keyboard customization is a (fun) rabbit hole.

 - QWERTY is an outdated convention.